Froboz67/odin_recipies/README.md

 I was also able to convert files from my phone and convert them to .jpg files and use them as real life images on the mock web page

-I started to think about formating text making things bold and such but realized when I started that maybe I should just focus on the assignment and hold off on the super detail orients.
+I started to think about formatting text making things bold and such but realized when I started that maybe I should just focus on the assignment and hold off on the super detail orients.
 There will be time to be detail oriented later.
 LET'S GO!